-On June 2, 1924, in exchange for the right to tax Native people, the U.S. government unilaterally extended U.S. citizenship to Native Americans by passing the Indian Citizenship Act over the objection of some Native Nations.
+On June 2, 1924, the U.S. government unilaterally extended U.S. citizenship to Native Americans by passing the Indian Citizenship Act over the objection of some Native Nations.
 As dual citizens of their tribes and the United States, members of federally-recognized tribes should have been able to register and participate in both nontribal (U.S.) elections and tribal elections.

 “Even after the passage of the Indian Citizenship Act in 1924, states and local jurisdictions prevented Native Americans from registering to vote and voting,” said Native American Rights Fund (NARF) Staff Attorney Matthew L. Campbell in May 2021 testimony about how voter ID laws affect Native voters.
 “Exercising the right to vote only came with protections afforded by the Voting Rights Act and enforcement of those rights through litigation.

 Like other U.S. citizens, Native Americans have the same right to a voice.
 Like other U.S. citizens, Native Americans have a right to decide who should represent them at local, state, and federal levels.
 However, over and over again, Native people have had to litigate for their right to vote because state governments pass legislation to prevent their participation.
 Only in 1958, thirty-eight years after the Indian Citizenship Act, could Native voters even participate in all fifty states.

 On June 2, 2021, Native people are forced to continue to litigate for their right to vote, as states continue passing legislation to prevent Native people from voting in U.S. elections.
 “Ninety-seven years later, unfortunately the right of Native citizens to vote is still under attack,” said NARF Staff Attorney Samantha Kelty.